Living in Cambodia: A Firsthand Guide (For Digital Nomads)

 Is Cambodia a Safe Country To Live in?

-One subject that I am happy to use comparisons with in travel is that of safety.
-The saying “there is good and bad everywhere” is a useless metaphor, some places are simply more dangerous than others and pretending otherwise is a danger in itself.
+One subject that I am happy to use comparisons within travel is that of safety.
+The saying “there is good and bad everywhere” is a useless and lazy metaphor, some places are simply more dangerous than others and pretending otherwise is a danger in itself.

 While Cambodia is certainly safer than the Latin American countries that I have lived in, it still comes with its own safety concerns.